 You’ll begin this pose in a downward dog.
 In your downward dog, lift one of your legs (let’s start with the left) towards the sky.
 Take a moment to pause with your leg raised, and then as controlled as possible, bring your left knee towards your left wrist and place it on the mat.
 Untuck your right toes and slide your right leg back to extend and solidify your foundation.
 From here, you can lean into the stretch by walking your hands forward.
 Repeat the same process with your other leg.

-A strong core and back are essential capabilities for cyclists.
+A strong core and back are essential for cyclists because those muscles groups help stability on the bike.
 Chaturanga is an exercise that can easily be integrated into your routine to target core strength, back strength, and upper body strength.

 To complete chaturanga, begin in a plank position with your hands placed firmly on the mat, shoulder-width apart, and the balls of your feet stacked directly below your toes.
 Engage your core and slowly move down towards the mat like a very slow pushup.
 You can drop down to rest on the mat when you’re finished or move into our next pose, which is an upward facing dog.